Brian Minto: Professional career

 In November 2006, Minto scored an upset win (TKO in the sixth round) over Axel Schulz, foiling the German's comeback attempt.
 Minto's second defeat came from one-time WBO contender Luan Krasniqi March 17 in Germany.

 On July 2, 2008, at Pullman Park in his hometown of Butler, Minto defeated John Poore by first-round technical knockout.
 Minto knocked Poore down three times before the bout was stopped.

-After his fight with John Poore he fought Galen Brown on November 1, 2008 and defeated him by fourth-round knockout after his original opponent Marcus McGee pulled out due to a shoulder injury.
+After his fight with John Poore he fought Galen Brown on November 1, 2008, and defeated him by fourth-round knockout after his original opponent Marcus McGee pulled out due to a shoulder injury.

-He fought Matt Greer on April 17, 2009 in a fight which he won by unanimous decision.
+He fought Matt Greer on April 17, 2009, in a fight which he won by unanimous decision.

-He fought Donnell Holmes on August 14, 2009 for the interim WBO NABO Heavyweight Title in which he won a technical decision after the fight was stopped on four rounds the judges gave Minto the decision with the scores of 40–36, 39–37, and 39–37 and it was also Holmes first loss of his career.
+He fought Donnell Holmes on August 14, 2009, for the interim WBO NABO Heavyweight Title in which he won a technical decision after the fight was stopped on four rounds the judges gave Minto the decision with the scores of 40–36, 39–37, and 39–37 and it was also Holmes first loss of his career.

 Brian Minto fought Chris Arreola, December 5, 2009 as an under card for the Paul Williams vs Sergio Martinez fight.
 After getting hit constantly with right hands he was dropped in the 4th round.
 He stood up at 8 and proceeded to get hit with more clean right hands from Arreola before being dropped again.
 Minto rose at 9 and the referee stopped the fight as he appeared to be in no condition to proceed with the fight.

 On March 22, Minto announced he would be moving down to the Cruiserweight division to challenge Marco Huck for the WBO Cruiserweight Title.
 Minto was defeated by Huck by a 10th round (end of nine) RTD.

 Personal life

-Brian has a wife named Heidi and has two children.
-A daughter Megan and a son Matthew.
+Brian has a wife named Heidi and two children, Megan and Matthew.